agerada/faLearn/README.md

-`faLearn` provides utilities to transform whole-genome sequence data into feature representations suitable for machine learning, with a focus on k-mer based features and XGBoost-compatible input (libsvm).
+`faLearn` provides utilities to transform whole-genome sequence data into feature representations suitable for machine learning, with a focus on $k$-mer based features and XGBoost-compatible input (libsvm).
 The package is intended for workflows that start from raw or assembled genome FASTA/FNA files and end with model-ready data.

-This repository was migrated from a prior package; MIC-specific functions have been removed — the current scope is machine learning with genome sequence data.
+This repository is an offshot of the [`MIC`](github.com/agerada/MIC) package.
+For MIC analysis functions, please refer to that package.

 ## Main features

-- Convert individual genomes (FASTA/FNA) into k-mer counts.
+- Convert individual genomes (FASTA/FNA) into $k$-mer counts.
-- Export k-mer counts in XGBoost-friendly libsvm format (one .txt per genome).
+- Export $k$-mer counts in XGBoost-friendly libsvm format (one .txt per genome).
-- Fast k-mer counting implemented in C++ (Rcpp) for performance.
+- Fast $k$-mer counting implemented in C++ (Rcpp) for performance.
 - Helpers to process directories of genomes in parallel (via future.apply) and to split/combine libsvm files for training/validation workflows.